-Top Places To Visit 49 Spots
+Top Places To Visit in Hounslow 49 Spots

 Kew Gardens was built in the 18th century as an exotic pleasure garden for Lord Capel John of Tewkesbury.
 Over the centuries the gardens have had many caretakers, who each added plants, flowers, and features across the 300 acres of green space.
 From beautiful Victorian glass houses to a modest palace for the Royal children, Kew Gardens has become as much museum as it has one of London’s best outdoor retreats.
 The property has forty protected buildings that have either architectural or historical interest, along with the world’s largest collection of living plants.
 UNESCO designated Kew Gardens in London a World Heritage Site in 2003 for it’s contribution to the study of botany, plant diversity, and the significant ties with history that can be seen by visitors throughout the grounds.
 A day walking under canopies of overhanging trees, lounging next to serene ponds with protruding fountains, and visiting ecological habitats ranging from desserts to rainforests to the savanna in the same afternoon- is my kind of escape.